MicrosoftDocs/WSL/WSL/tutorials/gui-apps.md

 ms.localizationpriority: medium
 ---

-# Run Linux GUI apps on the Windows Subsystem for Linux (PREVIEW)
+# Run Linux GUI apps on the Windows Subsystem for Linux (preview)

 You can now preview Windows Subsystem for Linux (WSL) support for running Linux GUI applications (X11 and Wayland) on Windows in a fully integrated desktop experience.